 As a local mosquito control company, we make it a priority to educate our customers on not only how to practice mosquito control but also the negative and potentially harmful effects mosquitoes can have.
 As one of the deadliest animals in the world, mosquitoes transmit a number of harmful, and often fatal, diseases.
-The most well-known of these diseases include malaria, Zika virus, and West Nile virus.

 In our last Mosquito-borne Illness Spotlight, we focused on malaria, a mosquito-borne illness that causes hundreds of thousands of deaths per year.
 In addition to these illnesses, mosquitoes are also responsible for transmitting a disease known as Eastern Equine Encephalitis.
 Eastern Equine Encephalitis (EEE) is one of the lesser-known diseases spread by mosquitoes.
 However, it can be quite serious, often leading to devastating effects.

 Here is some basic information about Eastern Equine Encephalitis and steps to prevent mosquito bites in and around your home:

 Where does Eastern Equine Encephalitis most often occur?

 Mosquitoes can be found all over the world, although only certain species are responsible for EEE.
 According to the Centers for Disease Control and Prevention (CDC), most cases of EEE in the United States occurred in Massachusetts, Michigan, Florida, Georgia, New York, and North Carolina from 2010-2019.

 Eastern Equine Encephalitis is transmitted by mosquitoes of the Aedes, Coquillettidia, and Culex species.
 Although it is extremely rare, EEE can have very serious symptoms.
 Symptoms of EEE can range from fever and joint pain to encephalitis (swelling of the brain) and meningitis (swelling of the membranes that surround the brain and spinal cord).